drodriguezSRL/ORBSLAM3_implementation/how_was_it_made.md

 # How was ORBSLAM3_implementation done

 This describes how this ORBSLAM3 docker implementation was done.
 It includes all the bugs and workarounds that were needed to make it work.
-The goal of this file is to leave a record of everything that's behind what's included in this repository.
+The goal of this file is to leave a record of everything that's behind the scenes of this repository.
 I used this file as a log book of every step I took (and planned on taking, thus the present tense used at times) during development.

-Since this was one of the first times for me working intensively with Docker, I created my own cheatlist of Docker commands, which can be found [here](#docker-commands).
+Since this was one of the first times for me working intensively with Docker, I created my own cheatlist of Docker commands, which, in case you are a newbie like me, can be found [here](#docker-commands).

 ## Phase 1: Environment setup